JEAYNE/Monty-Hall-Problem-Simulation-in-Perl/README.md

 |   20  |  5.00 |  5.38 |  5.27 |
 ```

-Notes: These figures are the result of simulations using pseudo-random numbers,
-the values vary slightly from one run to the next.

 # As a developer, you have an advantage!

-If you are a developper you don't need the Bayes'theorem.
+Your are a developper, you don't need the Bayes'theorem.Writing the code, without even executing it, is convincing.

 ```
 if( firstChoice == carDoor ){